Henry Ellis Harris

-Henry Ellis Harris (January 21, 1902 – December 29, 1977), commonly known as H. E. Harris, was an American philatelist and stamp dealer who through his company, H. E. Harris & Co., popularized philately for many Americans, especially children.
+Henry Ellis Harris (January 21, 1902 – December 29, 1977), commonly known as H. E. Harris, was an American philatelist and stamp dealer who through his company, H. E. Harris & Co., popularized stamp collecting for many Americans, especially children.

 Biography

 Harris was born in Atlanta in 1902.
 At age 14, while living in Washington, D. C., he began his stamp career.
 He seized the opportunity to begin a mail-order stamp business when The Washington Post offered free classified ads to teenagers.
 Harris later opened his first retail store in 1921 at Kenmore Square in Boston.

 Over the years, advertisements by H. E. Harris, which offered a quantity of stamps for a small amount of money (usually less than $1) on the condition that additional stamps were sent on approval, became ubiquitous in many magazines and comic books.
 While the company was noted for selling low-cost packets of stamps, it sold rarities as well.

 The company developed a fully illustrated postage stamp catalog that sold for a fraction of the cost of the more detailed Scott Stamp Catalogue.